Indianapolis Colts vs. Jacksonville Jaguars NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Colts stats and trends

-- Indianapolis has played nine games, with six wins against the spread.

-- The Colts have been favored by 10.5 points or more once this season and covered the spread.
+- This season, the Colts have won against the spread in each of their two games as a favorite of 10 points or more.

-- Indianapolis' games this year have gone over the total in six out of nine opportunities (66.7%).
+- Indianapolis' games this year have hit the over on six of nine set point totals (66.7%).

-- The Colts average 27.2 points per game, comparable to the 26.1 per contest the Jaguars surrender.

-- Indianapolis is 4-1 against the spread and 4-1 overall in games when it puts up more than 26.1 points.
+- Indianapolis is 4-1 against the spread and 4-1 overall this season when the team notches more than 26.1 points.

-- In games that Indianapolis churns out more than 375.4 yards, the team is 3-0 against the spread and 2-1 overall.
+- In games that Indianapolis amasses over 375.4 yards, the team is 3-0 against the spread and 2-1 overall.

 - The Colts have turned the ball over 10 times this season, five more turnovers than the Jaguars have forced (5).